How to Respond to Negative Reviews as a Business Owner

 Why Respond to Negative Reviews?

 A bad review won’t simply disappear.
 And if you ignore it, that will likely make things worse.
 Remember that you’re not replying to just one reviewer.
-Potential future customers are watching, and won’t choose to do business with companies with a bad reputation.
+Potential future customers are watching and won’t choose to do business with companies with bad reputations.

-Did you know that 86% of consumers read local businesses’ reviews?
+Did you know that 76% of consumers regularly read online reviews when browsing for local businesses?
 Plus, 89% of those read the businesses’ responses to reviews.
-That just goes to show your reviews and responses can have a big impact on people’s impressions of your business.
+Your reviews and responses can greatly impact people’s impressions of your business.

 In addition, replying shows other readers you are not shady or neglectful to feedback.
-It shows that you have taken steps to ensure a problem won’t happen to your future clients.
+It shows that you have ensured a problem won’t happen to your future clients.
 Also, customers who receive a problem resolution are twice as likely to buy from you again.

-So set potential future customers’ minds at ease by addressing the issues in a negative review directly.
+So set potential future customers’ minds at ease by directly addressing the issues in a negative review.

 Strategies on How to Respond to Negative Reviews

 Respond quickly to show that your customer’s experience is your priority.
 Since it’s a public review, it should be treated as urgent.
-So, reply quickly to show that you’re in tune with customer feedback and that you actively take part in your business.
+So, reply quickly to show that you’re in tune with customer feedback and actively participate in your business.

 In your response, it’s important to offer a solution.
 If it was your fault, be honest.
 However, don’t take responsibility for things that weren’t your fault.
 Explain what things you can and can’t do.
-For example, if harsh weather made you cancel an event, explain that in the future you’ll monitor the weather and attempt to provide potential cancellation warnings.
+For example, if harsh weather made you cancel an event, explain that you’ll monitor the weather and attempt to provide potential cancellation warnings in the future.